Monday, August 05, 2013

 This week Alec sits down with actor Stacy Keach.
 Some fans know Keach for his portrayal of Hamlet and Falstaff; others recall him as Sergeant Stedanko in Cheech and Chong’s Up in Smoke.

-This week Alec sits down with Elaine Stritch, the veteran actress of stage and screen, who among many famous roles, played his mother Colleen Donaghy on 30 Rock.
+Elaine Stritch died at age 89 on July 17th.
+In 2013, Alec sat down with the stage and screen veteran who, among many famous roles, played his mother Colleen Donaghy on 30 Rock.

 This week Alec sits down with Martin Horn, former New York City Commissioner of Correction and Probation.
 Martin Horn has held every job imaginable in corrections: from debating the fairness of a state’s sentencing guidelines to fixing leaky water pipes in aging facilities.